ypid/event-processing-framework/README.md

   hosts.

-  Untrusted fields should be validated against other sources and warnings/errors should be included in the parsed events to help analysts to recognize faked data.
+  Untrusted fields should be validated against other sources and warnings/errors should be included in the parsed events to help analysts recognize faked data.

 * Based on the ECS.